-- Information on any ongoing or recent rezoning cases, restrictive covenants, neighborhood or regulating plans on the property
+- Information on any recent or ongoing zoning cases, restrictive covenants, neighborhood or regulating plans on the property

-- The location and size of any CEFs and setbacks existing on the site
+- Location and size of any CEFs and setbacks existing on the site

 - Concept site plan or site layout if you have one already prepared

-- The location of all existing and proposed: (a)structures; (b) above and in-ground utilities; (c) public and private easements; (d) floodplain, creek buffers or CWQZs
+- structures; (b) above and in-ground utilities; (c) public and private easements; (d) floodplain, creek buffers or CWQZs